-This is a point I underscore with clients ALL THE TIME.
-The secret to finding meaning in our life and in our leadership is to reclaim responsibility.
+But the secret to finding more meaning in our life and in our leadership is to reclaim responsibility.

 Responsibility is what gives us a sense of meaning.
 Impulses and feelings are fleeting while responsibilities last.
-What lasts, our legacy, our purpose, is born, not out of our cravings, but out of our responsibilities.
+The really important things that last – our legacy and our purpose, for example – is born, not out of our cravings, but out of our responsibilities.

 In your journal, underneath each role you have listed write down three responsibilities critical to your success in that role.
 Some of those responsibilities may feel “small” while some may be larger.
-But those responsibilities give shape and substance to our roles in life.
+But those responsibilities give shape and substance to our roles at work and in life.

-As husband in my household, one of my daily responsibilities it to ensure our kitchen remains clean at the end of every night.
+In my family, one of my daily responsibilities is to ensure our kitchen remains clean at the end of every night.
 Another is that our pets are cared for.
 And another is that the laundry gets done.

 It is up to me to make sure I’m fulfilling those responsibilities.

-So, what are the responsibilities that you have associated with each role?
-What are those responsibilities that you have today associated with each role that you play in your life?
+So, what are the responsibilities that you have associated with each role you play at work and at home?
 Write those down.

 The last R is for relationships.

-What are the key relationships that you need to invest in or rely upon to complete your responsibilities and fulfill your role for this day?
+What are the key relationships that you need to invest in or rely upon to complete your responsibilities and fulfill your roles today?

-For example, if you are an executive in an organization, some key relationships that you might need to rely on today in order to do your job might include a key supplier relationship you need to invest in to make sure you are getting the support you need to do your job effectively.
+For example, if you are an executive in a construction business, some key relationships that you might need to rely on today in order to do your job might include a key supplier relationship you need to invest in to make sure you are getting the support you need to do your job effectively.

-Or perhaps you need to invest in an employee who is really struggling with all of the drama that is going on around us in this current crisis, and you need to spend some time investing in that person.
+Or perhaps you need to take time to invest in an employee who is really struggling with some drama going on around him or her on a project.

 When we invest in or rely upon our key relationships in our leadership or any station of our life, we find meaning.

 Our interdependence uncovers our humanity.
 We cease to be alone.
 We cease to be selfish or isolated.
-In our connection with the key people in our lives we find meaning.
+In our connection with the key people at work and in our lives we find meaning.

 Roles.
 Responsibilities.
 Relationships.